Donna Harris MBACP

 A warm welcome.

+If you think that counselling may be of help then I invite you to get in touch.
 I offer a free, no-obligation, initial session to give us the opportunity to meet, discuss what is troubling you and think about how I might be able to help.

 Training, qualifications & experience